crypto101/book/stream-ciphers.rst

 Salsa20
 ~~~~~~~

-Salsa20 is a newer stream cipher designed by Dan Bernstein.
+Salsa20 is a newer :term:`stream cipher` designed by Dan Bernstein.
 Bernstein is
 well-known for writing a lot of open source (public domain) software,
 most of which is either directly security related or built with
 information security very much in mind.